Gary Johnson's Fishing Report- September 6

-The water temperature on Lake Fork is in the high 60's to low 70's and the
+The water temperature on Lake Fork is in the mid 80's and should begin

 I hope these tips help you on your next trip to Lake Fork.
 If you are

 looking for a professional guide trip and a great day on the water

 please give me a call at 214-205-0540.
 I still have some great days open